OLD VENUE, NEW VISION

 Stan Canaris recently retired after 36 years of service within the Sweetwater Union High School District as a teacher, football coach and dean of activities at various schools.
 He oversaw the opening of Eastlake High School in 1992 and served as vice principal before assuming the role of principal in 1995.
 It was under his leadership that the school, then the newest in the district, earned recognition as a California Distinguished School as well as numerous athletic banners.
 Upon retirement, to honor him and his contributions to the District and the community, Eastlake High named its athletic stadium Stan Canaris Stadium.
 He also taught and was head football coach at Hilltop High, taught at Sweetwater High School, and served as dean of activities at Mar Vista High School.
 Stan is a life-time member and Vice President of Eastlake Education Foundation.
 He has received numerous awards over the years.
 Highlights of these are: Administrator of the Year at Sweetwater Union High District, San Diego Proclamation, Coach of the Year, Certificate of Congressional Recognition, Recognition from President George W. Bush.

 Diana Benavidez holds a B.A. in Visual Arts from UC San Diego.
 She has previously been involved as Production Assistant for Parkeology and Design Forward.
-Her work as a Visual Artist adopts the Mexican craft of pinata making to create sculptures that involves the absurd-like exaggeration of mass-produced objects, which plays off on both the viewers intimate knowledge of, and their shared relationship to taken-for-granted objects.
+Her work as a Visual Artist adopts the Mexican craft of piñata making as a medium to create sculptures that involve the absurd-like exaggeration of mass-produced objects, which plays off on both the viewers intimate knowledge of, and their shared relationship to taken-for-granted objects.
 Her sculptures are also a reflection of the artist’s own hybrid identity as a Mexican-American growing up near the San Diego/Tijuana border where the language of commodification and the culture of conspicuous consumption transcends both sides of the border.
 Works have been exhibited in a variety of spaces that include UC San Diego’s Adam D. Kamil Gallery and The Museum of Contemporary Art in La Jolla. http://www.dbenavidez.com/

 Reverse Gardening Party- August 13, 2016